dmacneill/GrapheneClassifier/README.md

 All models are able to obtain F-scores well above random (note that a random policy will obtain an F-score below 50% due to class imbalance).
 For the full dataset, the small CNN-4 trained from scratch has the best performance.
 I also experimented with holding out a fraction of the training data.
 Larger models with contrastive pre-training outperform for the smallest dataset (76 training examples) but more data is needed to find the exact crossover point.

-There are several possible improvements to the contrastive pre-training.
+There are several possible improvements to the contrastive pre-training regimen.
 ### References
 <a id="1">[1]</a> K.S.
 Novoselov *et al.,* "Electric field effect in atomically thin carbon films", *Science* **306**, 666-669 (2004)